Best Fish Antibiotics To Stockpile For Doomsday

 Fish Antibiotics have become an item that is stockpiled by some preppers.
-Dr. Ryan Chamberlin (trauma surgeon) and the Patriot Nurse (who has a popular YouTube channel) are just a couple of medical professionals among others who have recommended fish and other pet antibiotics (for end of the world Doomsday emergency situations only) when medicine such as antibiotics might not be available.
+Dr. Ryan Chamberlin (trauma surgeon), Dr. Joseph Alton, and the Patriot Nurse (who has a popular YouTube channel) are just a few medical professionals among others who have recommended fish and other pet antibiotics (for end of the world Doomsday emergency situations only) when medicine such as antibiotics might not be available.
 But are Fish Antibiotics and other Pet Antibiotics Safe for humans?
 See the included video below for the Patriot Nurse's perspective.
 Keep reading to learn the best fish antibiotics for Doomsday survival, which antibiotics are less effective, dosages, and shelf life.
 Possible sources of fish antibiotics are provided along with recommended books & blogs related to correct dosages and other relevant information.

 Why you might need it

 In a Doomsday end of the world survival scenario, preppers may not have access to doctors and medicines including antibiotics.
 So many preppers are stockpiling fish and other pet antibiotics so that they will have access to antibiotics when they or their loved ones might get infections.

 As an example, in the Doomsday post apocalyptic type situation, without access to doctors and medicine, a simple cut could get infected and a person could die as a result of the spreading infection that might otherwise easily be resolved with antibiotics.

 So the thought by many preppers is that fish and other pet antibiotics would be a last resort to having no access to doctors and medication and possibly dying versus taking fish or other pet antibiotics and possibly curing the infection.